 Do you need to file a Schedule C?

 If you operate your trading business as a sole proprietor, you’ll likely need to file a Schedule C. Another possibility is if you operate your trading business as a single-member LLC.
-In which case you will also need to file a Schedule C. On another note, you may also choose to incorporate your trading business.
+In this case, you will also need to file a Schedule C. On another note, you may also choose to incorporate your trading business.
 For example, if you want to separate business liability from your personal assets.
-For that you may use another business structure such as, C corp, S corp, or partnership etc. With those forms of business you will not be using the Schedule C.
+For that, you may use another business structure such as, C corp, S corp, or partnership etc. With those forms of business, you will not be using the Schedule C.

 - You didn’t use any other legal business entity such as a type of corporation or partnership.

 - There is no one managing you and holding back a portion of your salary for taxes.